drangara/MFIX-Exa/docs/source_docs/getting_started/BuildingCMake.rst

 If the option ``CMAKE_BUILD_TYPE`` is omitted, ``CMAKE_BUILD_TYPE=Release`` is assumed.

-There are two modes to build MFiX-Exa with cmake:
+There are two modes to build MFIX-Exa with cmake:

-o **SUPERBUILD (recommended):** The AMReX and AMReX-Hydro git repos are cloned and built as part of the MFiX-Exa build process and placed in the ``mfix/subprojects`` directory.
+o **SUPERBUILD (recommended):** The AMReX and AMReX-Hydro git repos are cloned and built as part of the MFIX-Exa build process and placed in the ``mfix/subprojects`` directory.
 Each of these repos can be manipulated like a regular git repo (you can change branches, hashes, add remotes, etc.)
-This method is strongly encouraged as it ensures that the configuration options for MFiX-Exa are compatible with the AMReX and AMReX-Hydro hashes that are checked out.
+This method is strongly encouraged as it ensures that the configuration options for MFIX-Exa are compatible with the AMReX and AMReX-Hydro hashes that are checked out.

-o **STANDALONE:** MFiX-Exa source code is built separately and linked to existing AMReX and AMReX-Hydro repos.
+o **STANDALONE:** MFIX-Exa source code is built separately and linked to existing AMReX and AMReX-Hydro repos.
 This is ideal for continuous integration severs (CI) and regression testing applications.
-AMReX and AMReX_Hydro library versions and configuration options must meet MFiX-Exa requirements.
+AMReX and AMReX_Hydro library versions and configuration options must meet MFIX-Exa requirements.

 .. note::
-   **MFiX-Exa requires CMake 3.20 or higher.**
+   **MFIX-Exa requires CMake 3.20 or higher.**

 .. _sec:build:superbuild:

 SUPERBUILD Instructions (recommended)
 -------------------------------------

-By default MFiX-Exa CMake looks for an existing AMReX installation on the system.
+By default MFIX-Exa CMake looks for an existing AMReX installation on the system.
 If none is found, it falls back to **SUPERBUILD** mode.
-In this mode, MFiX-Exa CMake inherents AMReX CMake targets and configuration options, that is, MFiX-Exa and AMReX are configured and built as a single entity
+In this mode, MFIX-Exa CMake inherents AMReX CMake targets and configuration options, that is, MFIX-Exa and AMReX are configured and built as a single entity

-Assuming no valid AMReX installation is present on the target system, and ``AMReX_ROOT`` is not set (see :ref:`sec:build:standalone`), the following code will build MFiX-Exa in **SUPERBUILD** mode:
+Assuming no valid AMReX installation is present on the target system, and ``AMReX_ROOT`` is not set (see :ref:`sec:build:standalone`), the following code will build MFIX-Exa in **SUPERBUILD** mode:

 .. code:: shell